simbahebinbo/smallfat.github.io/neon database 调研.md

     // them yet.
     disk_consistent_lsn: AtomicLsn,

-    // Parent timeline that this timeline was branched from, and the LSN
-    // of the branch point.
-    ancestor_timeline: Option<Arc<Timeline>>,
-    ancestor_lsn: Lsn,

-    // Metrics
-    metrics: TimelineMetrics,

-    /// If `true`, will backup its files that appear after each checkpointing to the remote storage.
-    upload_layers: AtomicBool,

-    /// Ensures layers aren't frozen by checkpointer between
-    /// [`Timeline::get_layer_for_write`] and layer reads.
-    /// Locked automatically by [`TimelineWriter`] and checkpointer.
-    /// Must always be acquired before the layer map/individual layer lock
-    /// to avoid deadlock.
-    write_lock: Mutex<()>,

-    /// Used to avoid multiple `flush_loop` tasks running
-    flush_loop_started: Mutex<bool>,

     /// layer_flush_start_tx can be used to wake up the layer-flushing task.
     /// The value is a counter, incremented every time a new flush cycle is requested.
     /// The flush cycle counter is sent back on the layer_flush_done channel when